JANET NRS: Legacy

 JANET transitioned to using Internet protocols in 1991, and by 1994 the DNS had become the de facto standard for domain names on JANET.
 The final mail gateway was taken out of service by the end of 1997.
+Nonetheless, the JANET NRS remains a significant part of the history of network infrastructure and academic networking in the UK.
 The one remaining legacy of the NRS is the convention of using .uk for the Internet country code top-level domain (ccTLD), rather than .gb as specified by ISO 3166.
 The UK was the only country with a pre-existing national standard.